bpoxy/plex-tvdb-alt-orderer/package/README.md

                         environment variable or enter interactively.
   --plex-user TEXT      Your Plex username.
 Omit to use the PLEX_USER
                         environment variable or enter interactively.
+  --season INTEGER      The season to update (-1 to update the entire
+                        series).
+Omit to use the SEASON environment variable or enter interactively.
   --tvdb-order TEXT     The TVDB order name (as specified for API-connected
                         systems).
 Omit to use the TVDB_ORDER environment variable or choose from a list interactively.